Quantum Simulation of Non-Hermitian Special Functions and Dynamics via Contour-based Matrix Decomposition: Proof of Matrix Series Identity Lemma

 for $\operatorname{Re}(z)\geq0$.
-As for $\operatorname{Re}(z)<0$, $U(z)$ has its spectral norm bounded by:
+As for $\operatorname{Re}(z)<0$, $U(z)$ has its spectral norm bounded by 1.

-We now consider a large square contour in the complex plane, with vertices at $ \{\pm R\pm \mathrm{i}R\}$, where $R=(2N+1)/(2a)\to\infty$ as $N\to\infty$ ($N\in \mathbb{Z}^{+}$), as shown in Fig.~\ref{fig:tikz_rectangle_01}.
+We now consider a large square contour in the complex plane, with vertices at $ \{\pm R\pm i R\}$, where $R=(2N+1)/(2a)\to\infty$ as $N\to\infty$ ($N\in \mathbb{Z}^{+}$), as shown in Fig.~\ref{fig:tikz_rectangle_01}.
 Let this positively oriented contour be denoted as $\Gamma$, and consider the following integral:

 We now partition the integral into four segments for estimation.
 We treat each element of the matrix as an independent function for integration.
 Furthermore, for a matrix $M$, its spectral norm $\|M\| \to 0$ if and only if each of its entries $M_{ij} \to 0$.
 In the subsequent contour analysis, we will not make a detailed distinction between these two equivalent conditions.
-The first segment corresponds to the range of $z$ from $-\mathrm{i}R - R$ to $-\mathrm{i}R + R$:
+The first segment corresponds to the range of $z$ from $- i R - R$ to $- i R + R$:

-The second segment corresponds to the range of $z$ from $-\mathrm{i}R + R$ to $\mathrm{i}R + R$:
+The second segment corresponds to the range of $z$ from $- i R + R$ to $ i R + R$:

-The proofs for the third segment (from $\mathrm{i}R + R$ to $\mathrm{i}R - R$) and the final segment (from $\mathrm{i}R - R$ to $-\mathrm{i}R - R$) are similar to the above.
-Here, the condition $2\pi a\geq \eta_{\max} $ is necessary for the matrix integral estimation.
+The proofs for the third segment (from $ i R + R$ to $ i R - R$) and the final segment (from $ i R - R$ to $- i R - R$) are similar to the above.
+Here, the condition $2\pi a\geq \| \int_{0}^{T}L(s) \mathrm{d}s\| $ is necessary for the matrix integral estimation.

-Combining the results for each segment, we find that the integral in Eq.~\eqref{int_main} is 0.
-We then calculate the residues at the poles of the integrand using the matrix residue theorem (Proposition~\ref{matrix_rcontour}).
+Combining the results for each segment, we find that the integral in Eq.~\eqref{int_main} tends to 0 as the contour extends infinitely.
+We then calculate the residues at the poles of the integrand using the matrix residue theorem ({Lemma}~\ref{matrix_rcontour}).
 The set of poles is:

 The first set of poles is at $z=k/a$ for $k \in \mathbb{Z}$.
 At these poles, we compute the following limit:

 Hence, the sum of the residues for this set of poles is: